Last Updated on January 29, 2023 by Jim Ferri

-From Alberobello it’s only about an hour’s drive to Bari on the Adriatic coast of Italy.
+From Alberobello, it’s only about an hour’s drive to Bari on Italy’s Adriatic coast.
 A thriving commercial center even back in Roman times, it once rivaled Venice as a maritime center.

-Most travelers today, however, only know it, and Brindisi further south along the Adriatic coast of Italy, as the port for ferries to Croatia and Greece.
-It’s an old port city with basically only two sites of interest to travelers, both of which are basilicas.
+Most travelers today, however, only know it, and Brindisi, further south along the Adriatic coast of Italy, as the port for ferries to Croatia and Greece.
+It’s an old port city with only two sites of interest to travelers, both basilicas.

 Puglia’s Adriatic Coast

-It’s a rocky and dramatic place with a shoreline flecked with coves and cliffs and a heavily wooded interior.
+It’s a rocky, dramatic place with a shoreline flecked with coves and cliffs and a heavily wooded interior.
 The entire area has been designated a National Park to preserve it from development.

 Puglia is more accessible than one would think.
 In fact, you can fly from Rome to Bari or Brindisi in only 1¼ hours.

-You may want instead to drive across the mountains from Rome to Pescara, itself a beautiful trip.
-Then drive south along the scenic Adriatic coast of Italy to Puglia for another 1½ hours.
+Instead, you may want to drive across the mountains from Rome to Pescara, a beautiful trip.
+Then go south along the scenic Adriatic coast of Italy to Puglia for another 1½ hours.
 Simply follow the interactive map of Puglia above.

-A road trip in Puglia is a wonderful drive.
+A road trip in Puglia is a beautiful drive.
 And you’ll likely be the first among your friends to take it.